-- Dully filled Schengen visa application form.
-Download and fill the Schengen visa application form.
-The details required in this application form should be provided in honesty.
+- Duly filled Schengen visa application form.
+Download and fill out the Schengen visa application form.
+The details required in this application form should be provided with honesty.
 There is currently the option to fill this form electronically before downloading it and printing the copy to submit at the consulate.

-- Provide two recent passport size photos.
+- Provide two recent passport-size photos.
 The photos should clearly show your whole face against a clear background.
 The photo should be taken by a professional and be of high quality.
-This will allow reproduction of the photo without losing quality.
+This will allow the reproduction of the photo without losing quality.

 - Provide your valid Chinese travel passport.
 Also, include any copies of previously issued visas.
 The validity of the passport should be at least three months after the date you intend to leave the Schengen country.
 In addition to this, make sure that your passport has at least two blank pages where the visa may be pasted if the application is successful.

-- Prepare and attach a personal covering letter.
-The covering letter is used to make a clear and concise statement showing your purposes of travel and the travel itinerary.
+- Prepare and attach a personal cover letter.
+The cover letter is used to make a clear and concise statement showing your purposes for travel and the travel itinerary.

 - Arrange for your travel insurance.
-You are expected to arrange for and provide proof of your travel insurance for Schengen visa for Chinese passport holders.
-Your insurance agency must be able to provide medical cover of not less than 30,000 Euros (or 240,410 Chinese Yuan) to qualify.
+You are expected to arrange for and provide proof of your travel insurance for a Schengen visa for Chinese passport holders.
+Your insurance agent must be able to provide medical cover of not less than 30,000 Euros (or 240,410 Chinese Yuan) to qualify.